louispaulet/maze_benchmark/README.md

 ## Access the Mazes 🌍

 Below are links to the final versions of each LLM-generated maze.
 Enjoy full navigational controls: use the left click to rotate, right click to translate, and middle click to adjust the zoom level.
+You can also browse the entire ranking with previews on [index.html](./index.html).

 Ranked from best to worse:
 - [GPT-o1 **NEW BEST** Maze](https://louispaulet.github.io/maze_benchmark/o1_version_A.html)